Cornell Green (defensive back): Legacy and honors

-After football
+In 2020, Green was ranked number 23 on the list of the 60 greatest Cowboys players, chosen as part of the team's celebrating its 60th anniversary.

+Scouting and business career

-Green began scouting for the Dallas Cowboys in 1970 while still an active player and continued scouting through 1979, at which time he entered private business until joining the Denver Broncos in 1987.
+Green began scouting for the Dallas Cowboys in 1970 while still an active player and continued scouting as a full-time scout through 1979, after retiring in 1975.
+After scouting, he entered private business until joining the Denver Broncos in 1987.
 He spent 35 years scouting in the NFL, and 28 seasons doing it with the Broncos.
 In 2010, he received the AFC Scout of the Year Award from the Fritz Pollard Alliance.

-Personal
+Personal life

 He is the brother of Pumpsie Green, the first African American player to play for the Boston Red Sox, the last Major League Baseball team to integrate.